 Expansion of Part-Time Appointment Department must document that the position was appropriately advertised in the search for the part-time appointment in order to convert to a full-time position.

 Promotion/Title Change No vacant position exists; the change is to reflect different or increased responsibilities.

-Urgent Department Need Department must document the urgent need and the identified candidate with unique or superior talents.
+Urgent Department Need Department must document the bona fide urgent need (e.g., unexpected vacancies, rapid increase in course sections, etc.) and the identified candidate that meets or exceeds the qualifications for the position.

 Dual Career Situation Department must document that the hire is part of a dual-career situation.

 Return from Disability When a person on a disability leave cannot resume their former position duties and must be placed in an alternative vacant position.